Specialized Information for:

 Join our LTCO Volunteer Management Network Listserv!

-NORC has created a free, private listserv for Ombudsman programs that manage volunteers.
+NORC hosts a free, private listserv for Ombudsman programs that work with volunteers.
 The purpose of this listserv is to promote discussion among your peers and share challenges and successes regarding Ombudsman program volunteer management.
 NORC staff will respond to questions and highlight resources, as appropriate.
 The group is only open to Ombudsman program representatives that manage volunteers, it is not open to volunteer Ombudsman program representatives, family members, residents, or facility staff.
 We encourage you to join the listserv and connect with your peers across the country.

 To join, contact Carol Scott, Ombudsman Specialist, National Long-Term Care Ombudsman Resource Center.